chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_service.rst

             expect(service("ntpd")).to be_running
           end

-       To test if a service is running under |supervisor|:
+       For a service that is running under |supervisor|:

        .. code-block:: ruby